cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 We design the statement for defining rule as follows:

-- The statement starts with `rule`, follows the name of two ports, ends with `end`.
+- The statement starts with `!`,
+  follows the name of two ports.
 - Use a stack for temporarily saving the ports.
 - Use the word `(node)-port`
   to reference a exposed port caused by removing a port of a node,